-- This decrystallizer has capacity for 2 pails of the 5-gallon size.
+- This decrystallizer has the capacity for 2 pails of the 5-gallon size.
 It allows you to decrystallize up to 10 gallons at a time.
 This is usually enough honey for when you are aiming to package honey for sales events and other uses.

-- Excellent control over the heating process in this decrystallizer, and the use of high quality heating techniques make it great for decrystallizing honey without scorching it.
+- Excellent control over the heating process in this decrystallizer, and the use of high-quality heating techniques make it great for decrystallizing honey without scorching it.
 The decrystallizer heats the honey evenly.

 - This decrystallizer is not very suitable for large processors in the honey industry.
 It has hard time meeting the need to warm up large amounts of honey at a time.

 2. WaxMelters Honey Decrystallizer IV

 The WaxMelters Honey Decrystallizer IV is one of the decrystallizers that are suitable for both medium and large honey processors.
 The decrystallizer takes four pails of the 5-gallon size at a time.
 This means that you can liquefy up to 20 gallons of honey at a time using this decrystallizer.
 It has a width of 26 inches (66 cm), a length of 26 inches (66 cm) and a height of 14 inches (35 cm).
 This decrystallizer comes in a metallic silver color and features a control panel at its front.
 It lives up to its promise and delivers excellent heating to decrystallize honey with efficient use of electric power.